helloworlddan/hello-world.sh/site/content/posts/deploying-reusable-higher-level-resources-with-aws-cdk.md

 can also choose to generate a diff of resources to create or update and directly deploy resource definitions to the cloud.
-The CDK will even take care of generating additional CloudFormation resource to supply the necessary deployment infrastructure (e.g., a S3 bucket to hold zipped Lambda functions).
+The CDK will even take care of generating additional CloudFormation resource to supply the necessary deployment infrastructure (e.g.: a S3 bucket to hold zipped Lambda functions).

 "But wait!", could you say now, "Isn't that what Troposhere is for?!".
 Well, yes and no. To some extend